Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Main results

 \begin{remark} While \cite{zhang-xia-network-edgeworth} establish higher-order correctness under milder sparsity conditions for subsampling and the empirical graphon, our result here does not require Cram\'{e}r's condition for $g_1(X_i)$, which is an important feature for network applications.
 Our simulation study suggests that our rate here can be improved, but we leave this to future work. \bk \end{remark}

-Combining Theorem \ref{thm:mbq-firstorder} with the Hoeffding decomposition in Eq \ref{eq:boot-hoeff}, we obtain the corollary below for the multiplcative boostrap.
-Since the remainder term in the Hoeffding decomposition concentrates slowly for well-connected subgraphs of sparser networks, we impose additional assumptions on the subgraph to maintain the rate from the previous theorem. \begin{corollary} Suppose Assumption \ref{ass:linear} is satisfied and either R is acyclic and $\rho_n = \omega(1/\sqrt{n})$ or R is a simple cyle and $\rho_n = \omega(n^{-1/r})$.
+Combining Theorem \ref{thm:mbq-firstorder} with the Hoeffding decomposition in Eq \ref{eq:boot-hoeff}, we obtain the corollary below for the multiplicative bootstrap.
+Since the remainder term in the Hoeffding decomposition concentrates slowly for well-connected subgraphs of sparser networks, we impose additional assumptions on the subgraph to maintain the rate from the previous theorem. \begin{corollary} Suppose Assumption \ref{ass:linear} is satisfied and either R is acyclic and $\rho_n = \omega(1/\sqrt{n})$ or R is a simple cycle and $\rho_n = \omega(n^{-1/r})$.
 Further suppose that the weights $\w_1,\dots,\w_n$ are generated from a non-lattice distribution with such that $\E(\xi_1) = 1$, $\E\{(\xi_1-1)^2\} = 1$, $\E\{(\xi_1-1)^3\} = 1$, then,

 where $P^*(\cdot)$ denotes the conditional probability of event $(\cdot)$ conditioned on $A$ and $X$ and $\hat{\sigma}_n=r\hat{\tau}_n/n^{1/2}$. \end{corollary}

 The proof of Theorem \ref{thm:mbq-firstorder} build upon results from \citet{wang-jing-weighted-bootstrap-u-statistics}\bk, which establish higher-order correctness of the weighted bootstrap for order-2 U-statistics.
 However, certain terms that appear as constants in their work blow up when perturbed by sparse network noise.
 To deal with this issue, we control various terms unique to the network setting and use different arguments to control the overall error rate.